 You may try Windows Subsystem for Linux.

-Alternatively, a possible solution is provided in comment section.
+Alternatively, a possible solution is provided in the comment section.
 Run this command, then retry:

 export GPG_TTY=$(tty)

 Alternatively, authenticate yourself with SSH pubkey instead of GPG.
-See following steps.
+See the following steps.

 If you committed multiple times before, you need to squash all of your changes into a single commit.
 Simply run the